 In April 2014, the Food and Drug Administration (FDA) released a cautionary decision about the risks posed by the use of morcellation.
 The FDA found that laparoscopic power morcellation may spread undiscovered cancerous tissue outside of the uterus into the abdomen and pelvis.

 Laparoscopic power morcellation is only one of several different treatment options for removing the entire uterus or fibroids in the uterus.
 For instance, a standard hysterectomy does not pose a cancer-spreading risk.
 In a standard hysterectomy, the entire uterus and all of the fibroids are removed intact.
 Although a standard hysterectomy is a more invasive surgical procedure, it would greatly reduce the likelihood that the cancer, if any, would spread.

-We boast 100 years of collective experience and are dedicated to fighting on behalf of our clients.
+We boast a proven history of claims success and are dedicated to fighting on behalf of our clients.
 Don’t wait to get our team on your side.

 Depending on the type of the lawsuit and the injury, victims of Uterine Sarcoma and their families may be entitled to financial compensation.
 The medical device manufacturers, surgeons, and hospitals may all carry different levels of responsibility.
 Although certain large companies such as Johnson & Johnson have pulled their power morcellators off the market, other companies have not and hospitals and surgeons continue to perform the surgery.